 If you cover everything like there’s no tomorrow, what happens when there is, in fact, a tomorrow?Matt Taibbi, Hate Inc. (Paperback, page xiv)

-We need to pay attention and learn to recognize the nonsense when we hear it.
+We must pay attention and learn to recognize nonsense when we hear it.
 Don’t fall victim to another person’s prepper mistakes or, worse, their agenda.

 Ask yourself a few questions: